Materialism and Being a Good Witness

-If you witnessed to someone considered to be “upper class” how would you do it?
-Would you need to buy an expensive car?
-Or live in an upscale neighborhood and attend only the events catered by the social elite?
+If you witnessed to someone considered to be rich how would you do it?
+Would you need to buy an expensive car first, or live in an upscale neighborhood?
 After all, we are to maintain a good witness, and what witness would we be presenting if we drove something less than a Mercedes or a Jaguar?
 Is it really necessary to splurge on such luxuries in order to reach the upper class population?
 To reach anyone?

 On the other hand, would you steal in order to witness to a burglar?
 Would you prostitute yourself to win over a prostitute?
 Of course not!
 So why would anyone think it necessary to rationalize an extravagant lifestyle in order to evangelize?
 Upscale witnessing doesn’t drive home the conviction that delivers a heartfelt “yes” to Jesus from the new believer.
 It approves of mammon and cheapens the gospel.

 Why?
 Because the gospel of Jesus Christ is to set us free from the idols that we were enslaved to.
 If we strive to maintain living a lifestyle that requires a high standard of living in order to effectively witness, then we have undermined true faith and have pointed them to a diluted gospel.

 In Mark 10:20-22 the rich man walked away with his riches leaving behind eternal life.
 He was not able to live as if he had nothing.
 In Luke 19:5-10 Zacchaeus, who was wealthy as well, opened his heart and his moneybag and gave back to others.
 Zacchaeus understood the kingdom principle of giving.
 He understood that the kingdom that Jesus talked about was not how wealthy someone was, but how they distributed it.